Jump to:

 DevelopermiHoYo

+For those of you who like HoYo’s brand of storytelling, art style, and production value for gacha games, then you’re bound to enjoy this urban-themed action RPG.
 Unlike Genshin Impact and all other similar games, Zenless Zone Zero is a lot more respectful of your time.
-I, for one, can vouch for it being less grindy and more generous with pull currencies than most other gacha games, and I’ve played a lot
+I, for one, can vouch for it being less grindy and more generous with pull currencies than most other gacha games, and I’ve played a lot.

-Ultimately, this is the gacha I’d recommend to those of you who prefer challenging combat, impactful counterplays, and strategic team-building, but don’t have much time for extensive open-world games.
+Ultimately, this is the gacha I’d recommend to those of you who prefer challenging combat, impactful and strategic team-building, but don’t have much time for extensive open-world games.
 It has a well-written main story and lots of side quests, too, not to mention a whole host of expressive characters that you’ll get to socialize with through ZZZ’s Quality Time social-sim feature.

 9. Final Fantasy XIV [Best MMORPG Like Genshin Impact]